 —Martijn Cloos, associate professor of bioengineering, University of Queensland

 “Brain expansion.
-So, this is the idea that you put in these polymers, you basically get them into tissue and then when they’re exposed to water, they expand.
-And so, what you can do is you can take tissue and expand it 10 times larger, and this allows you to image things with a standard microscope instead of having to do, say, an electron microscope.
+So, this is the idea that you put these polymers into tissue and then when they’re exposed to appropriate solvents, they expand.
+What you can do is take tissue and expand it 10 times larger, and this allows you to image things with a standard microscope instead of having to use, say, an electron microscope.
 That was one thing that was a pretty big deal.
-But what really got learned there is that you can create this molecular scaffold inside of tissue and you can just scaffold all this stuff to it.
-And so, all these techniques got better.
-You can hook up all the RNAs in situ into this embedded polymer, and it’s advancing like all of these techniques as we learn how to work with the chemistry of these polymers better, and so we can infuse them in brains, anchor anything we want to them and get really beautiful measurements of molecular protein, structural, etc. Histology has always been important in neuroscience.
-That’s pretty well revolutionized histology, so it was a big deal.”
+But what really got learned there is that you can create this molecular scaffold inside of tissue and you can scaffold all manner of molecules to it.
+Many techniques can thus get better.
+You can effectively scaffold all the RNAs in situ into this embedded polymer, and it’s dramatically improving detection and imaging of nucleic acids.
+In general, many techniques continue to improve as the field learns how to work with the chemistry of these polymers better.
+Histology has always been important in neuroscience.
+Expansion, or really embedding tissue with an amenable molecular scaffold, has pretty well revolutionized histology in my opinion.”

 —Joshua Dudman, senior group leader, Janelia Research Campus, Howard Hughes Medical Institute